No deal too small for Lazard’s $500 billion banker

 Not many of his peers would spend months working on a relatively small transaction when big fees were there for the taking from industry leaders such as BT Group (BT.L) and Vodafone (VOD.L) shopping round for acquisitions.

-But building relationships with self-made entrepreneurs has been key to the success of a man who has sealed 91 deals worth some $500 billion (322 billion pounds) over the past 18 years.
+But building relationships with self-made entrepreneurs has been key to the success of a man who has sealed 91 deals worth some $500 billion over the past 18 years.
 And if that means starting small, the 46-year-old doesn't mind.

 "What's so special about Vincent is his authentic passion for his job, which allows him to deploy the same level of focus and energy whether he works on a $10 million deal or a $20 billion deal", said Bernard Mourad, who used to work for Le Stradic at Morgan Stanley.